thomashilger67/Web-classification/README.md

 python3 main.py --website_url <<insert_an_url_here>>
 ```

 This command will return the predicted category for the website.
+You can also select the model you want to use using the `--model` parameter (not working yet).

 Here are some examples (with a naive bayesian model) :